Since I can remember, I liked to get inspired by outside sources.

 At some point, about 2-3 years ago, when I was traveling and gained back more power over how I spend my time, I got back to reading.
 Lately, it has been a lot of non-fiction and especially personal development.

 Why was I consuming all this, what was I looking for?

 First of all, I realized I have the need to make more sense of the world around me and to understand how things work.
 I am a “how” type.
-Understanding the how of things, helps me designing how other things can or should work.
+Understanding the how of things, helps me thoink about how other things can or should work.

 Secondly, I am eager for knowledge.
 I want to know everything, so I can share that knowledge with others.
 It’s just this innate thirst for being knowledgeable.

 Thirdly, and that’s something I realized a few weeks ago, I was looking for answers to life’s hardest questions.
 How can I build a successful career?
 How do I live a meaningful life?